 Presently raw formats are proprietary to each camera/back manufacturer and require processing to a common format such as JPEG or TIFF.
 There are several raw converters including Adobe Photoshop Lightroom and Phase One Capture One, as well as each camera manufacturers own proprietary software.

 It is important to note that raw files are not colour managed in any way.
 While these files may appear to contain profiled information, colour management strategies and profiles only commence during the conversion from raw to TIFF or JPG.

 3.Calibrate your monitor(s) regularly with a hardware device to the D65 standard and Gamma 2.2.
 This is becoming a worldwide standard.
 More detail

-Professional photographers need to invest in a quality hardware monitor calibration device such as supplied by Gretag Macbeth (www.gretagmacbeth.com) or ColorVision (www.colorvision.com).
+Professional photographers need to invest in a quality hardware monitor calibration device such as supplied by X-Rite (www.x-rite.com) or Datacolor (www.datacolor.com).
 The human eye and Adobe Gamma (a part of Photoshop) do not permit calibration with high enough precision for professional use.
-A monitor's colour drifts over time and should be recalibrated regularly, allowing a minimum 30 minutes warm-up subsequent to switch on.
-LCD panels do not drift as much, however their accuracy should also be verified monthly.
+Comuter monitor's colour drifts over time and should be verified regularly.